-And from 1542 onwards, a frenzied commercial hunting of the manatee began in the Amazonian rivers and lakes in Brazil, intensifying on a large scale until a little more than the middle of the 20th century, when its hunting was banned.
+And from 1542 onwards, a frenzied commercial hunting of the manatee began in the Amazonian rivers and lakes in Brazil, intensifying on a large scale until a little past the middle of the 20th century, when its hunting was banned.

 ✅ Location of the Amazonian manatee

 The Amazonian manatee is found only in the water bodies of the Amazon basin, distributed in Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.
-This characteristic of endemism is due to its inability to reduce its peripheral heat loss, thus limiting its distribution to tropical waters.
+This endemic characteristic is due to its inability to reduce its peripheral heat loss, thus limiting its distribution to tropical waters.

 ✅ Differences with similar species

 Some confuse it with the Caribbean manatee, T. manatus, and others with the freshwater dolphin (Inia geoffrensis, Sotalia fluviatilis).
 With the former it differs especially in its size, and with the latter in that the latter is smaller, has an elongated snout, a dorsal fin, and lacks bristles (Tirira 2017, O’Shea 2014).